 Pennsylvania

 Pennsylvania ranks seventh in industrial emissions.
 Its emissions profile reflects its long history of energy production.
 Underground coal mines and petroleum and natural gas systems are responsible for more than a third of industrial emissions.
-Production of metals (primarily steel making) and minerals (primarily cement and lime production) account for a third of emissions.
+Production of metals (primarily steel making) and minerals (primarily cement and lime production) accounts for a third of emissions.
 Steelmaking and coal mining are rooted in Western Pennsylvania.
 North of Philadelphia, the Lehigh Valley is a center of cement and lime production.

 - This map shows the top 20 emitters, coded by industrial sector.
 The size of the circles corresponds to emissions: the larger the circle, the higher the emissions.